ansellum/sshell/REPORT.md

 unique negative value.
 This value is passed to `errorManagement()`, which will
 decipher the error and return from execution (i.e. trash the command line and
 reprompt).

+### Special Commands

+With errors checked, `sshell` will then check if a command was input that
+requires special attention.
+This includes the built-in commands (`cd`, `pwd`,
+ `exit`) and the commands used for the directory stack.

+   `cd` and `pwd` use C library commands that change the directory and print the
+   current working directory respectively.
+   `exit` will call the `exit()` C command with EXIT_SUCCESS.

+   `dirs` uses the pre-existing `pwd` function and iterates through the
+   *StringStack* items, printing them from last to first.
+This correlates to
+   printing the stored directories from top to bottom within the *StringStack*.
+   `pushd` first pushes the current working directory to the stack using `pop()`,
+   then changes the directory.
+   `popd` must use `pop()` before changing directory.
+This is because the `pop()`
+   function checks if an empty